The Crow

 The dark ultraviolence, the black-metal costume design, the goth-rock soundtrack, not to mention the fact lead actor Brandon Lee was killed by a prop gun during filming, you’d expect The Crow to be the most depressing film ever made.
 Au contraire, it’s surprisingly earnest and hopeful: a straightforward revenge flick that stays true to its superhero roots.

-In his directorial debut, talented action stylist Alex Proyas creates a smoggy cyberpunk dystopia that out-squalors both Blade Runner and Batman Returns, making the Crow an ultimate force for good in a city filled with senseless violence, no choice but to cheer as we watch the undead avenger kill the living shit out of everyone who wronged him in his past life.
-When you think about it, the storyline is a bit brainless, but Lee’s physical performance and the cool grungy aesthetic more than make up for any shortcomings, making sure you don’t have to.
-Think about it, that is.
+In his directorial debut, talented action stylist Alex Proyas creates a smoggy cyberpunk dystopia that out-squalors both Blade Runner and Batman Returns.
+The Crow rises up as an ultimate force for good in a city filled with senseless violence, and we’ve no choice but to cheer as the undead avenger kills the living shit out of everyone who wronged him in his past life.
+That’s the extent of the storyline, basically, but Lee’s physical performance and Proyas’ grungy aesthetic more than make up for any shortcomings.

 More by Alex Proyas